- Hypothermia Causes

 - Do not apply direct heat (no hot water or placing a hot-water bag on the person’s body)

-- Provide cardiopulmonary resuscitation (CPR) when necessary (when breathing and pulse is undetectable)
+- Provide cardiopulmonary resuscitation (CPR) when necessary (when breathing and pulse are undetectable)

 How can you prevent hypothermia?